g-andrade/fake_lager/README.md

 Basic lager functionality is covered:

 - distinct log levels
 - lazy evaluation of logging calls
 - process and message metadata

 Yet to achieve:

 - support for pretty printing of records and stacktraces

 Likely unattainable:

 - multiple sinks
 - tracing

-**`fake-lager` is a work in progress** and is not yet ready for production.
+**`fake-lager` is experimental** and might not behave as you expect it to.